Crowded Jails & COVID-19: Bhima Koregaon Accused’s Kin Share Fears

 Citing the deplorable conditions of the prisons amid the COVID-19 pandemic, and the precipitating threat to lives of the 16 undertrial in the Bhima Koregaon case – many of whom find themselves struggling with fragile health conditions – their family and friends have sought their release on interim bail.

 “…According to the Constitution, and according to all the international rules and regulations, a prisoner continues to be a human being.
 And they continue to have all their rights.
-They are not being sent to these prisons to these die.”Jenny Rowena
+They are not being sent to these prisons to die.”Jenny Rowena

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.